Apricot - Prunus armeniaca L.

 The apricot kernel oil used at Dr. Hauschka Skin Care is obtained from the kernels of organically grown apricots by cold expression.
 The conditioning oil, which is readily absorbed by the skin, is used as the base for many Dr. Hauschka skin care products:

-Lip to Cheek – Blush stick
+Lip to Cheek – Blush Stick

 Lip to Cheek